Renaldas0/A-Z_designers/README.md

 ## **Features**

 - **User Features**
-  - Fully functioning front end website for users to get information on about the lessons
+  - Fully functioning front end website for users to view products for sale
   - Ability to register an account and login/logout.
-  - Ability for users to place bookings for their desired class
+  - Ability for users to place products into their shopping bag
-  - Ability for users to change or cancel their bookings
+  - Ability for users to edit quantity of items and remove items directly in the bag
-  - The layout of certain sections changes, dpending if a user is logged in or not.
   - Fully responsive design using bootstrap and media queries for user on all devices.

+#### Accounts

+This is where all customer information is retained via the custom user model.
+I also made the decision to use Django-allauth which added the ability to override the username field, using the email address as the login.
+It also brought with it the ability to verify email addresses and reset passwords.

+I created personalised Login, Sign Up, Sign out, forms with the help of crispy forms.
+Crispy forms was installed using pip3 install django-crispy-forms and then add this to the apps section in settings.py

+I then also created personalised email confirmation, and email verification templates.

+### Profiles
+Users who create accounts can store their shipping and billing informtion for a faster shopping experience using the profiles custom model.
+This takes in some basic information from the user when the user is completing their checkout form.
+This also allows the users to see their order history.

 - **Admin Features**
   - As an admin only I have the ability to login to the admin panel
-  - Admin is able to see all placed reservations and control them
+  - Admin is able to see all orders made by users
-  - Admin is able to see all customer input details
+  - Admin is able to see all customer details
-  - Admin can see who placed the reservations by their login details
-  - Most importantly the admin can update or delete all reservations
+  - Admin can create, edit or delete products directly from the website or admin panel

 - **Site Features**
-  - The site is developed to be a single scroll page except for the register and login forms
-  - The main section loads up with an image displaying the theme of the website (golf) and the title clearly visible to users
+  - The home page is a clear landing page that shows this is a cclothing ecommerce store
-  - The navbar is compact into a hamburger menu icon and is transparent if the page is at the complete top
+  - The navbar becomes compact into a hamburger menu icon for smaller screen devices
-  - Once the user scrolls for better user experience, the navbar is set to always be visible and a background colour appears using JavaScript
+  - Full navigation of products and filtering can be done in the navigation menu
+  - Accounts can also be accessed in the navigation
+  - The users shopping bag updates when products are added to the bag
-  - For extra functionality there is a button which if clicked simply scrolls down to the About Us section
+  - For extra functionality there is a button which if clicked simply scrolls up to the top of the page in the products section
-  - Clicking on sections in the navbar scrolls the page down to that desired section
+  - Clicking on sections in the navbar opens up the desired page/ category of clothing
-  - Clicking on the heading will also scroll the page back up to the top
+  - Clicking on the heading will take the user back to the home page

+ -**Stripe**
+  - Stripe is used to handle paayments on this website

 ## Main section
 ![main-screenshot](https://user-images.githubusercontent.com/97538312/201192933-98a6b956-1bc9-43e9-84d8-8ba22933ffd2.jpg)